tkegan/Load-Frame-Controller/README.md

 ```sh
 python3 application.py
 ```

+Please note that this software allows you to operate a compatible load frame from a GUI, but does not make any safety guarantees.
+The software will attempt to stop the load frame if it is in motion when closing as reasonable default but just as injuries can occur when using the interface on the load frame, injuries can happen when using this software.
+ALWAYS use caution and wear appropriate personal protective equipment when running any loadframe regardless of interface.

 ## License
 This project is licensed under the Apache 2.0 License - see the LICENSE file for details